isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-pee/index.md

 In humans, the urination process starts in the kidney while the bladder stores the urine (nitrogenous urea waste plus water) in liquid form before its ejected.
 **So, do spiders pee?
 The short answer is, NO, spiders don't urinate like humans.
 But spiders poop-pee uric acid (from malpighian tubules akin to kidneys) that is semi-solid and won't dissolve in water. **
 **Simply, spiders won't deposit urine and feces separately like humans.
-Spiders release the waste in a combined form (feces plus urine) through the anus.�**
+Spiders release the waste in a combined form (feces plus urine) through the anus.**
 ## Details: Do Spiders Pee?
 Urinate?
 7 Spider FAQs
 Spiders have malpighian tubules (comparable to mammalian kidneys) that'll remove the nitrogenous waste in form of uric acid.
 The malpighian tubules will drain into the stercoral pocket (a pouch in its digestive tract).
 However, unlike human urine, the uric acid is near-solid and won't dissolve in water.
 Spiders pee-poop that's semi-solid help them avoid losing water through their urine.